Srbská Kamenice

 Srbská Kamenice (Windisch Kamnitz) is a municipality and village in Děčín District in the Ústí nad Labem Region of the Czech Republic.
 It has about 300 inhabitants.

+Geography

+Srbská Kamenice is located about 10 km northeast of Děčín and 27 km northeast of Ústí nad Labem.
+It lies in the Elbe Sandstone Mountains.
+The northern part of the municipality lies in the Bohemian Switzerland National Park.
+The highest point is a contour line on the slopes of the Růžovský vrch hill at 498 m above sea level.
+The Kamenice River flows through the municipality.

 History

 The first written mention of Srbská Kamenice is from 1352.
-It was founded in the early 11th century by Sorbs, refugees from Germany after a military campaign of Henry II.
+It was founded in the early 11th century by Sorbs, refugees from the Holy Roman Empire after a military campaign of Emperor Henry II.

-On 26 January 1972, Serbian stewardess Vesna Vulović was the only person on board to survive the crash of JAT Flight 367 which exploded at an altitude of 10160 m over the village.
+On 26 January 1972, Serbian flight attendant Vesna Vulović was the only person on board to survive the crash of JAT Flight 367 which exploded at an altitude of 10160 m over the village.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of Srbská Kamenice is the Church of Saint Wenceslaus.
-It was built in 1772–1776.
+The main landmark of Srbská Kamenice is the Church of Saint Wenceslaus.
+It was built in the Baroque style in 1772–1776.

 There is an open-air museum of Czechoslovak border fortifications, built in 1937–1938.
 It consists of a number of reinforced concrete fortresses.